 All that said, let it be noted that the new translucent menu bar is a big Costco-size box of Suck.
 And look!
 There’s a free prize inside: a travel-size tube of Fail.
 It’s ugly and makes a critical part of the interface harder to see and use.

-major new feature after its debut.
+Spotlight What happened to the system-search tool is what should happen to every major new feature after its debut.
 The Spotlight team clearly listened to users.
 Search results appear in a Finder window.
 Search language is now more Google-like.
 You can do compound searches, as well as calculations and other search-fu.
 This version is also a lot faster than its predecessor.
 The new edition is clearly something for which you’d pay cash money—let’s say $29.

 Adding it up